Robert WALLACE

 increased propionate concentrations to the same level as fumaric

 acid alone.
-Bakeshure 451, however, was consistently below that of
+Bakeshure 451, however, was consistently below that

-product for decreasing methane and increasing propionate
+optimum product for decreasing methane and increasing propionate

-production, but by can be improved upon by changing the fat layer.
+production, but by can be improved upon by changing the fat

-microscopic analysis indicated that the encapsulated fumaric acid
+Furthermore, microscopic analysis indicated that the

-particles used in encapsulation experiments was smaller than
+encapsulated fumaric acid particles used in encapsulation

-Bakeshure 451 particles.
-Thus, the size of particle appears not to
+experiments was smaller than Bakeshure 451 particles.
+Thus, the

-be critical to the effectiveness of inhibition of methane
+size of particle appears not to be critical to the effectiveness

-formation from ruminal digesta in vitro.
-Appendices
+of inhibition of methane formation from ruminal digesta in

 Appendix I The Effect of Encapsulated Fumaric Acid and Fumaric